-- Demonstrate a working understanding of the proper electronic communications capabilities necessary to transact business with Duke Energy.
+- Demonstrate a working understanding of the proper electronic communications capabilities necessary to transact business with Duke Energy Ohio.

-- Review Duke Energy's Rate FRAS, and attend a Duke Energy sponsored training for retail natural gas suppliers
+- Review Duke Energy Ohio's Rate FRAS, and attend a Duke Energy Ohio sponsored training for retail natural gas suppliers

 NOTE: The certified supplier is required to mark all correspondence, mailed to Duke Energy Ohio, as containing "Confidential Information".
 This includes the Registration Packet documentation.